This page lists any significant consultations or actions that people might wish to engage with, as well as how to report problems on the street:

 ACTIONS and Petitions

-Save Midland Mainline electrification: The Government’s recently paused Phase 3 of the Midland Mainline electrification despite the fact it would deliver nearly £400 million in local economic benefit, create 5,000 skilled jobs, reduce emissions, and transform rail capacity across the East Midlands.
+Save Midland Mainline electrification: The Government’s recently 'paused' Phase 3 of the Midland Mainline electrification despite the fact it would deliver £400 million in economic benefits, create 5,000 skilled jobs, reduce emissions, and transform rail capacity across the East Midlands.
 Instead, ministers want to build the damaging A38 Derby Junctions road scheme.
 Write to key decision-makers and urge them to push for Midland Mainline electrification instead of the A38 road expansion.

 Reporting problems